-As the COVID-19 pandemic continues, there remains a possibility that planned classroom activities will need to be adjusted.
+There remains a possibility that planned classroom activities will need to be adjusted.
 Depending on circumstances and following state-issued recommendations, potential changes include alterations to distancing requirements, course modality (e.g., transition from face-to-face to online, hybrid, or hy-flex, mask wearing, in-course activities, etc).
 These changes would be implemented to ensure the successful completion of the course while preserving health and safety.
 In these cases, students may be provided with an addendum to the class syllabus that will supersede the original version.
 If the course schedule or modifications significantly alter expectations, a new syllabus will be issued.